tkanos/gonfig/README.md

 }
 ```

-We do not define `Connection_String` in the JSON as we would prefer to define that through an enviornment variable.
+We do not define `Connection_String` in the JSON as we would prefer to define that through an environment variable.

 [Best practices of configuration file](https://medium.com/@tkanos/best-practices-for-configuration-file-in-your-code-2d6add3f4b86#.dze386j1t)